johnstonn/2DSnakeGame/SnakeFINAL/ReadMe.txt

 Description:

-Based on the basic snake principle, use the keyboard arrow keys to conrol the snake and collect the food.
+Based on the basic snake principle, use the keyboard arrow keys to control the snake and collect the food.

 Files: